Skip to main content

 ROI Highlighted in Dictionary

-Want to know how well are your investments are doing?
-The first step is understanding how to calculate your returns.
-And it's not as simple as you might think.
+Do you want to know how well your investments are doing?
+The first step is understanding how to calculate your returns, but this isn’t as simple as you might think.

-An investment's performance is more than just the amount it has appreciated since you bought it, whether we're talking stocks, bonds, real estate or some other asset.
-If you want to make informed investment decisions, you should learn how to calculate your return on investment or ROI.
+An investment's performance is more than just the amount it’s appreciated since you bought it, whether you're talking stocks, bonds, mutual funds or some other asset.
+If you want to make informed investment decisions, you should learn how to calculate your return on investment (ROI).

-The first step in calculating ROI is to determine the total cost of the investment.
-Total cost includes more than just the price of the asset you purchased, but also any investment fees.
-For stocks and bonds, that may include a commission, advisory fee or mark-up.
-For real estate, that may include property taxes, mortgage interest, insurance and other upkeep items.
+The first step in calculating ROI is to determine the total cost of the investment, which includes the price you paid, as well as any investment fees.
+For stocks and bonds, that might include a commission, advisory fee or markup, while mutual funds typically charge fees and expenses.

 Formula: Return on Investment (ROI)

-Let's say you bought 100 shares of stock for $20 a share, and you paid $10 in commissions to buy the stock and will spend another $10 when you sell.
+Let's say that you bought 100 shares of stock for $20 a share, paid $10 in commissions to buy the stock and will spend another $10 when you sell.
 The stock is now trading at $24 a share, and you earned $140 in dividends on the investment over three years.
-Your return on investment calculation will look something like this:
+Your ROI calculation will look something like this:

 Formula: Return on Investment (ROI) Sample Calculation

-That number by itself doesn't give you the whole picture, though.
-The amount of time you may hold any given investment can vary.
-As such, it is often best to compare investment performance by looking at the annualized percent return.
+That number by itself doesn't give you the whole picture.
+The amount of time you hold any given investment can vary, and it’s often best to compare investment performance by looking at the annualized return.

-That comes from the standard formula for computing annualized return, which is:
+That standard formula for computing annualized return (AR) is:

 Formula: Compute Annualized Return 1